spryker-sdk/spryk-src/docs/spryk_configuration_reference.md

 ## The root configuration

 ### spryk
-This is name of the builder that is used for processing this spryk.
-All the builders can be found in `src/Spryk/Model/Spryk/Builder/` and should implement `SprykerSdk\Spryk\Model\Spryk\Builder\SprykBuilderInterface::getName()`.
+This is name of the builder that is used for processing this Spryk.
+All the builders can be found in `src/Spryk/Model/Spryk/Builder/` and must implement `SprykerSdk\Spryk\Model\Spryk\Builder\SprykBuilderInterface::getName()`.

 ### description
-Description of the spryk.
-Should be populated for every spryk for the informational purposes.
+Description of the Spryk.
+Must be added to give the reader of the Spryk definition a clear description of what this Spryk is doing.

 ### mode
-The mode of the spryk.
-It used for running the specific spryks by passing the `--mode` option into the command.
-The reserved `both` value allows to run spryk in any case.
+The mode of the Spryk.
+It used for running the specific Spryks by passing the `--mode` option into the command.
+The reserved `both` value allows to run Spryk in any case.

+`mode: project` - Spryk will be run only with `--mode=project` option in CLI command.

+`mode: core` - Spryk will be run only with `--mode=core` option in CLI command.

+`mode: both` - Spryk will be run regardless the `--mode` option value or without this option at all in CLI command.

 ### level
-Is used only for spryk dumper to dump the specific level of spryks `vendor/bin/spryk-dump --level=1` or `vendor/bin/spryk-dump --level=all`.
+Is used only for Spryk dumper to dump the specific level of Spryks `vendor/bin/spryk-dump --level=1` or `vendor/bin/spryk-dump --level=all`.

 ### condition
-Defines the condition of the spryk execution.
-If condition evaluates to false the spryk execution will be skipped with it's (pre)postSpryks.
-The arguments that are used in condition should be defined in spryk arguments list.
+Defines the condition of the Spryk execution.
+If condition evaluates to false the Spryk execution will be skipped with it's (pre)postSpryks.
+The arguments that are used in condition must be defined in Spryk arguments list.

 ### arguments
-The spryk argument list.
-These arguments are used in the spryk builder.
+The Spryk argument list.
+These arguments are used in the Spryk builder.
 See below for more detailed description.

 ### preSpryks
-The sprykes that should be executed before the current spryk.
+The Spryks that will be executed before the current Spryk.

 ### postSpryks
-The sprykes that should be executed after the current spryk.
+The Spryks that should be executed after the current Spryk.

 ### excludedSpryks
-Exclude the execution of the sprykes that are placed is `preSpryks` and `postSpryks`.
-Useful when you reuse the spryk and you don't need some spryks that are defined in `preSpryks` or `postSpryks`.
+Exclude the execution of the Spryks that are placed is `preSpryks` and `postSpryks`.
+Useful when you reuse the Spryk and you don't need some Spryks that are defined in `preSpryks` or `postSpryks`.

 ### preCommands
-The commands that should be executed before the current spryk.
+The commands that should be executed before the current Spryk.

 ### postCommands
-The commands that should be executed after the current spryk.
+The commands that should be executed after the current Spryk.

 ## Arguments